MayaPosch/NymphCast/README.md

 # NymphCast #

-NymphCast is a server-client project that will allow for video and audio to be streamed over the network.
+NymphCast is a server-client project that allows for video and audio to be streamed over the network.

 ## Dependencies ##